 An applicant that submits any information or documentation in support of a proposed refinery investment credit must include a written statement clearly showing that the applicant understands and agrees that all information in the application not identified as confidential business information is subject to public disclosure pursuant to California Code of Regulations, title 17, sections 91000 through 91022 and the California Public Records Act (Government Code, §§ .6250 et seq.), and that information claimed by the applicant to be confidential might later be disclosed under section 91022 if the Board determines the information is subject to disclosure.

-An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the AFP unless the Executive Officer has approved or requested another format.
+An application, supporting documents, and all other relevant data or calculation or other documentation must be submitted electronically via the LRT-CBTS unless the Executive Officer has approved or requested another format.

 Applications for process improvement projects must be submitted on or before December 31, 2025.